-Interviewer: When someone’s charged with DUI, how public have you seen their case become?
-Can they keep it from work, family, and friends?
+Interviewer: When someone’s charged with DUI, how the public have you seen their case become?
+Can they keep it from work, family and friends?

 James Abate: That’s a pretty hot topic right now.
 The first thing is that many towns have their local papers, and your DUI case may end up on the local police blotter.
 In the past, that wasn’t such a big thing.

 There was a little embarrassment because friends and family who read every inch of the newspaper might learn about it, but then these police blotters are now online, and there is the Patch site so that now your case always ends up on the Internet.